 e.
 Offer help and follow through.
 If you can provide help, jot down ideas on the back of their business card, commit to follow up, and then do it.
 If you’ve had a fruitful conversation and want to take it further, offer to meet for lunch or coffee.
 People say life is 90% about showing up.
 Nonsense!
 Life is 90% about following through!

 Christine is author of the best selling book Rules for Renegades: How to Make More Money, Rock Your Career, and Revel in Your Individuality.
-She’s CEO of Mighty Ventures, an innovation accelerator which helps businesses to massively increase sales, product offerings, and company value.
+Visit the web site of Christine Comaford-Lynch.

 * If you enjoyed the article above be sure to join our free Motivational Newsletter — Let’s Talk Motivation!